kkasaija/ruby-capstone-gproject/README.md

 >  ruby main.rd to run

 ### Run tests
-- Run the below command in your terminal for linter checks
+- run `rspec` command to do spec_tests

-> rubocop
+- Run the `rubocop -A` command in your terminal for linter checks and corrections

 ### Deployment